christianmkg/mkgmarketingweb/_posts/2012-05-03-three-tips-for-user-acquisition.md

 An example of direct user acquisition would be running paid search ads.

-IndirectÂ acquisitionÂ would be SEO or viral acquisition, which is seen as 'free' from a mediaÂ standpointÂ but actually has a price tag attached to it in terms of man hours.
+Indirect acquisition would be SEO or viral acquisition, which is seen as 'free' from a media standpoint but actually has a price tag attached to it in terms of man hours.

-The speed at which your brand learns how to acquire new users means <em>everything:Â </em>the quicker you can learn what does / doesn't work to acquire new users, the better.
+The speed at which your brand learns how to acquire new users means <em>everything: </em>the quicker you can learn what does / doesn't work to acquire new users, the better.

-So don't fight direct userÂ acquisitionÂ programs -- embrace a paid userÂ acquisitionÂ strategy to learn quicker!
+So don't fight direct user acquisition programs -- embrace a paid user acquisition strategy to learn quicker!
 <h2><em>3.
 Avoid the A/B Testing Death Trap</em></h2>
 'But what if we change the purchase button to blue instead of orange ...'